|Truman,, Dolly, and John Houston Edwards|

 John H. and Dolly were again parents of three boys by the 1920 Harpersville, Shelby County, Alabama census.
 Leonard, was eight years old, Lawrence was five and John was three years old, and those three boys were born in Alabama.
 The Edwards family left Louisiana after the birth of Leonard and went back to Alabama.
 The Lee family stayed behind in Louisiana.
 Dolly’s mother Emma died 11 Nov 1920, and her father William Alfred died 10 Oct 1917 in West Carroll Parish, Louisiana where their three other children James W. “Jim,” Robert E. “Bob,” Alice the youngest of the four lived.

-John and Dolly were living in Vincent, Shelby County, Alabama when he registered for the World War I Draft Registration Draf Card E. The Edwards family is staying in the same place up to 1930, and there were two more children, Odessa and Truman, were born by the time the 1930 census was enumerated.
+John and Dolly were living in Vincent, Shelby County, Alabama when he registered for the World War I Draft Registration Card E. The Edwards family is staying in the same place up to 1930, and there were two more children.
+Odessa and Truman, were born by the time the 1930 census was enumerated.
 Odessa was nine years old and Truman was six years old.
 Dolly would have been forty-four years old when Truman was born.
-Truman was Dolly and John’s special child; he had downs syndrome.
-The family were living in Shelby County by the 1940 Census was taken.
+Truman was Dolly and John’s special child; he was born with downs syndrome.
+The family was living in Shelby County by the 1940 Census was taken.